cyberbotics/webots-doc/reference/robot.md

 controllers (if any).
 If a C controller exits without calling `wb_robot_cleanup()`, then its termination will not be signalled to Webots.
-In this case the simulation will remain blocked (sleeping) on the current step (but only if this `Robot`'s `synchronization` field is TRUE).
+In this case the simulation will remain blocked (sleeping) on the current step (but only if this [Robot](reference/robot.md#robot)'s `synchronization` field is TRUE).
 Note that the call to the `wb_robot_cleanup()` function must be the last API function call in a C controller.
 Any subsequent Webots API function call will give unpredictable results.

 #### Simple C controller Example